 With Dundas BI, you can create any business intelligence report your organization needs, whether multi-page reports or ad-hoc reports.
 Our BI and dashboard reporting tool gives you an easy but structured way to create complex views involving repeated visualizations, just by using drag-and-drop operations.
 All of the required details can be easily combined into a single report and grouped as needed for maximum insight.
 The reporting tool functionality includes the same drag-and-drop design experience as our dashboards, metric sets, and analysis/data discovery.

 Reports are ideal for displaying a lot of data in a multi-page report with a fixed layout.
 Whether working with a handful of records or thousands, users can access and read the report easily in both cases in Dundas BI.
-The BI and dashboard reporting tool in Dundas BI provides specific capabilities allowing for automation of the entire reports usage process including email delivery scheduling and printing.
+The BI and dashboard reporting tool in Dundas BI provides specific capabilities allowing for automation of the entire reports usage process including email delivery scheduling, report bursting and printing.

 Reports can be interactive just like dashboards but they are often designed to be simply viewed or exported and printed.
 When using reports in conjunction with dashboards, you can create a far more effective process, and save your organization the time spent preparing reports like routine end of month or end of quarter reports.
 Using both dashboard and reporting tools allows for greater efficiency, and without compromising the availability of information.